 - Women who have immature eggs collected in the IVF procedure

 However, very few clinics offer IVM and the decisions to choose this procedure over IVF is only made after thorough evaluation of the case.

-The average cost of IVM is between $5,000 and $7,500, which is almost half of what an IVF cycle costs.
+The average cost of IVM is normally between $3,000 and $5,500, which is almost half of what an IVF cycle costs.
 Fewer tests and little to no hormonal injections help significantly cut the treatment costs.